BDC Hamburger Icon

 Why consumers still shop at brick-and-mortar stores

-• They enjoy the experience of shopping in a physical location (27.6 percent).
+• They enjoy the experience of shopping in a physical location.

-• They enjoy finding unique products from local retailers that they can’t find online (5.3 percent).
+• They enjoy finding unique products from local retailers that they can’t find online.

 Did You Know?Did you know

-According to the 2022 TransUnion Holiday Shopping Report, nearly 87 percent of consumers expect to do at least some holiday shopping in a physical store.
+According to the JLL 2024 Holiday Shopping Report, only 12.8 percent of holiday shoppers plan to shop exclusively online, leaving nearly 87 percent who will shop in a physical store.
 To attract their attention, consider holiday marketing strategies like discounts, gift suggestions and in-store events.

 Why consumers choose online shopping

-Many modern consumers use both brick-and-mortar stores and e-commerce shopping to reach their goals.
+Many modern consumers reach their buying goals using both brick-and-mortar stores and e-commerce shopping.
 This omnichannel shopping experience is becoming the new norm.

 Here are a few ways consumers interact with online and in-person shopping.